-There’s a reason so many couples get engaged, say “I do” and honeymoon or renew their vows in Hawaii: America’s own little slice of the South Pacific is easy to get to (no passports are required), beguilingly beautiful (swaying palm trees, brilliant blue ocean, surreal sunsets) and oh-so romantic (you’re sure to fall under the Aloha State’s magic spell).
+There’s a reason so many couples get engaged, say “I do” and honeymoon or renew their vows in Hawaii: America’s own little slice of the South Pacific is easy to get to (no passports are required for U.S. citizens), beguilingly beautiful (swaying palm trees, brilliant blue ocean, surreal sunsets) and oh-so romantic (you’re sure to fall under the Aloha State’s magic spell).

 Even Oahu, the most populous and cosmopolitan island—home to the capital, Honolulu, and legendary Waikiki Beach—has a seductive aura.
 You just need to know where to find it.
 If you’re looking for couple-centric amenities (think inspired room décor, sexy adults-only pool areas, atmospheric bas and lounges and pampering spas), here are the 10 most romantic hotels in Oahu for couples.

 Paradise Bay Resort

 Seeking to get away from it all?
 The affordably-priced studios, one-bedroom waterfront cottages and one-bedroom suites at Paradise Bay Resort feel far removed from civilization thanks to this boutique property’s location on quiet Kaneohe Bay about a 30-minute drive from Honolulu on Oahu’s windward side.
 The resort offers a Zen-like Oahu experience centered on yoga, stand-up paddle boarding, kayaking and simply kicking back and relaxing by the pool or on your lanai.

 Accommodations all feature contemporary décor and kitchenettes, so if hitting a local market for fresh fish and produce and cooking together appeals, you can do that here, too.